Ade2002/C-lang/README.md

 # sqrt()

-this is a mathematical method to calculate the value square root of a given variable, it takes in two arguments separated by a coma.
+this is a mathematical method to calculate the value square root of a given variable, it takes in one argument.